-The tricky part or the real question, when it comes to assessments, is how to take the information and use it to explore the inherent characteristics that make you who you are.
+The tricky part of the real question, when it comes to assessments, is how to take the information and use it to explore the inherent characteristics that make you who you are.
 Like Julie, others might take a personality assessment only to find out that it does not ring true for them or draws out an aspect of themselves that is foreign and unfamiliar, even if true.
 They are faced with a “but…the assessment said” response.

 What’s tricky about that?
-Remember, there are over 2,500 assessments available in the U.S. Some were created as a result of deep research and science, while others ara based on idealistic descriptors.
+Remember, there are over 2,500 assessments available in the U.S. Some were created as a result of deep research and science, while others are based on idealistic descriptors.
 You can find out what animal you are and what you are like because you are that animal.
-You can find out what color you are as in green, yellow or orange, what being an early riser vs. being a night owl says about you or what number combination you are and so much more.
+You can find out what color you are as in green, yellow, or orange, what being an early riser vs. being a night owl says about you or what number combination you are and so much more.

 That’s concerning enough.
-What is even more concerning to me is that companies often use assessments to help them learn more about job candidates, team members and leaders.
-This is a black and white approach which misses out on the unseen potential opportunities for both interview candidate and hiring agency.
+What is even more concerning to me is that companies often use assessments to help them learn more about job candidates, team members, and leaders.
+This is a black and white approach which misses out on the unseen potential opportunities for both interview candidates and hiring agencies.
 How many of you would appreciate a doctor who never visited your bedside, but told you what your problem was and how you should treat it?
 Would you trust that information wholeheartedly or would you wonder if they missed something?
 The message I want to convey strongly here is you are more than what your assessment can reveal.
 You are fearfully and wonderfully made, which cannot be captured fully by any single or collective group of assessments.

 The Challenge: Often companies use the wrong assessments in a situation